PittSailbot/Sailbot/docs/Getting Started.md

 	![](\assets\Pycharm Installation Options.png)

 6\.
 Launch Pycharm and select "Get from VCS" in the welcome menu

+> Pycharm keeps all projects in the /PycharmProjects folder.
+If you want to install the repo somewhere else, then navigate to where you want to install the repository in the terminal using `cd C:\Path/to/folder`.

 7\.
 Paste this URL and click 'clone'
 ```console